-Sprite VRAM Size: There are two 128x128 pixel areas are allocated for VRAM.
-Each of them are assigned to... nothing actually.
+Sprite VRAM Size: There are two 128x128 pixel areas that are allocated for VRAM.
+Each of them is assigned to... nothing actually.
 Each sprite can be told which size should it take and where from VRAM it should be taken from.
-There is a flag for each sprite for which VRAM area it should be fetched from.
+There is a flag for each sprite for which VRAM area should be fetched from.

 Sprite Positions: No limitations here.